WARBABBLE

 Our winning smile wants that selfless pawn.

-COURSE RICHARD II.
+COURSE RAMESES II.

 Cream of Sparrowhawk Soup.
 A no-nonsense dish that perfectly